adityakhannaadk/coronavirus_simulation_except_people_have_a_brain/README.md

 * Only get the response radius and use an algorithm pick apart x and y movements

 However, remember that for 1000 movers, even a very basic MLP will still run slowly.

+# Credits
+The simulation graphic was written by someone else.
+I will link it when I find it again